 Chicken that is cut thin cook faster and absorb more flavor.

-Fresh lime and green onions sprinkled on top gives the perfect balance.
+Fresh lime and green onions sprinkled on top gives it a perfect balance.

 3. Make sure not to overcook the carrots and beansprouts